Air Canada lays off 5,000, France tries to save food supply

 Following are business developments Monday related to the outbreak as governments attempt to stabilize their economies, companies struggle to cope and millions of people face job losses and disruptions in supplies of goods and in services.

-AIRLINE LAYOFFS: Air Canada is laying off more than 5,000 flight attendants, a union official says, as the country's largest airline cuts routes amid plunging demand due to the coronavirus.
+AIRLINES: Air Canada is laying off more than 5,000 flight attendants as the country's largest airline cuts routes amid plunging demand.
 The Montreal-based carrier is laying off about 3,600 employees, plus 1,549 flight attendants at its low-cost subsidiary Rouge, according to Wesley Lesosky, head of the Air Canada component of the Canadian Union of Public Employees.
-The layoffs will take effect by April and affect roughly 60% of flight attendants, Lesosky said.
+The layoffs will take effect by April and affect roughly 60% of flight attendants.
 Air Canada says it will suspend most of its international and U.S. flights by March 31.
 The carrier says employees will be returned to active duty status once flights resume.

+The United Arab Emirates is suspending passenger transits through Dubai, the world's busiest international airport, for two weeks to help stop the spread of the coronavirus.
+Suspending transit through Dubai, which connects Europe with Asia and Australia, will affect travelers around the world.

+Low-cost airline Eastar Jet has become the first South Korean carrier to shut down all flights as demand plunges.
+The company says it will temporarily suspend its domestic flights from Tuesday to April 25.
+Other budget South Korean carriers including Air Seoul, Air Busan and T’Way Air operate only domestic flights after suspending their international services.

 FRENCH SUPERMARKETS: President Emmanuel Macron urged employees to keep working in French supermarkets and some other businesses deemed essential amid a spreading shutdown imposed to fight the coronavirus.